Simply Our Ten Favourite Isles of Scilly Anchorages

 The closest thing that the Isles of Scilly has to an “All Weather” anchorage – though even here you might have to move around a bit to get the best shelter.
 At high water you appear to be almost at sea in the space between St Helens to the North, Tean and St Martin’s to the East and Tresco to the West, but as the tide ebbs reefs and rocks appear all around and you feel trapped on all sides by granite teeth instead.
 It’s another stunning anchorage, again with no facilities at all apart from on Tresco and St Martin’s but St Helen’s is an interesting island to explore (deserted now) and sometimes it’s nice to get away from the crowds.

-North East of St Martins lie these three bays – of which Bread and Cheese Cove is probably the most spectacular but Great Bay is the easiest to land the dinghy on.
-Great Bay has a lovely beach and its position; with virtually all of the Islands lying twixt it and the Atlantic when gales blow in from the South West makes it the hidey hole of choice if the conditions get hairy from that way.
+North East of St Martins lies Great Bay.
+It has a lovely beach and its position; with virtually all of the Islands lying twixt it and the Atlantic when gales blow in from the South West, makes it the hidey hole of choice if the conditions get hairy from that way.
 It’s a bit of a trudge from here to civilisation (mainly in the middle of the island and on the Western side) but in the right weather it’s a bloody lovely trudge.

 8 Great English Island Neck (St Martins)

 Situated at the Eastern end of the South Coast of St Martins this is a good anchorage if Tean Sound is a bit too open from the North West (which renders the Great Bay above unusable too).
 It’s a bit of a haul in the dinghy from the beach to water deep enough for Amelie Rose but hey – that’s why we have a big outboard.
 A fairly easy scramble gets you to High Town ashore and the lovely bakery there – the pub is still a fair way off though.
 Also close is Great Ganilly and Nornour, more of which coming up.